trizen/sidef/TUTORIAL.md

 # Classes

-A class is a collection of methods and attributes.
-From classes, we can create objects.
-When a class is _called_, an instance-object of that class is returned, which encapsulates the given data provided at class initialization.
-Each individual _call_ to a class, returns a different instance-object.
+A class represents a set of methods and attributes.
+Objects are created from classes.
+When a class is invoked, an instance-object of that class is generated, encapsulating the supplied data from class initialization.
+Each call to a class produces a distinct instance-object.

 ```ruby
 class Person (name, age, address) {